etoosamoe/mkdocs-demo-site/docs/index.md

-# How to create MkDocs site on Github Actions (GHA)
+# How to create MkDocs site on Github Pages (with GHA)

 !!! note
     This is the demo repository